AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Plan/content.rst

 machines physically located in Paris (France) and New York.
 This increases our confidence in the durability of qualification data.

-**Item 7.2.4b:** Each change to a configuration item is associated to a unique ID, which univocally identifies the version of a configuration item over its history.
+**Item 7.2.4b:** Each change to a configuration item is associated to a unique ID, which unambiguously identifies the version of a configuration item over its history.

 .. _adacore-archive: